Skip to content

 Neural Frames offers three paid tiers on monthly or annual billing.
 Annual billing saves roughly 33%.

-There is no permanent free tier — Neural Frames offers a short trial clip before you commit to a plan.
+Neural Frames is freemium: you can plan the video and concept free and render a 20-second trial clip before you commit to a plan.

 At Neural Ninja ($99/mo, 7,200 credits), you can produce roughly 8 full videos per month at mid-tier quality.
 That compares to $1,000–$10,000 for a traditional indie music video shoot.